JayP718/tour_shepherd_bb_plugin/README.md

-# Description
 A component that allows you to create dynamic walkthroughs based off of [Shepherd by Ship Shape] (https://github.com/shipshapecode/shepherd).
-This is part of a pair plugin meaning you must install the companion plugin [Tour Step](https://github.com/JayP718/tour_step_bb_plugin) here (as every shepherd needs it's sheep :) )).
+This plugin is part of a ste, meaning you must install the companion plugin [Tour Step](https://github.com/JayP718/tour_step_bb_plugin) here (as every shepherd needs it's sheep :) )).

-Find out more about [Budibase](https://github.com/Budibase/budibase).
+Find out more about [Budibase here](https://github.com/Budibase/budibase).

 ## Instructions